 'Deeply disappointed:' Governor Edwards issues statement about failure of bill to add rape and incest exceptions for abortions

-BATON ROUGE -Abortion laws will stay the same for now here in the state.
-One by one, bills that would change the rules regarding abortion fell by the wayside during a meeting of the house committee on administration of criminal justice.
-That included one authored by Rep. Delisha Boyd.
+BATON ROUGE -One by one, bills that would change the rules regarding abortion fell by the wayside during a House Committee meeting on Wednesday.

-"Although I don't agree with abortion on any level, my concern of bringing this bill was to protect the innocent if they needed it," Rep. Boyd, (D) Orleans parish said.

-She shared her own emotional experience on why she wrote the bill that added exceptions for victims of rape and incest to the current law.
+Rep. Delisha Boyd, a Democrat representing Orleans Parish, authored a bill to add exceptions for victims of rape and incest to be allowed abortions.
+The bill was killed.

 "My mother most likely had been violated as early as 13, considering she gave birth to me at 15.
-What I can tell you now that im in my 50's, she never recovered from that.
+What I can tell you now that I'm in my 50's, she never recovered from that.
 She was dead when she was 28 years old," Boyd said.

-She wasn't the only one trying to add exceptions to the laws.
-Rep. Cedric Glover authored a similar measure. it, too, did not make it through the end of the day.
+Her emotional testimony wasn't enough to get the bill out of Comittee and be heard on the House floor.

+Rep. Cedric Glover authored a similar measure, which was killed as well.

-"It does not matter how many people we get to come into the room and say that 75 percent of Louisiana's support an exception for rape and incest, they don't care, it is their way of the highway," Rep. Denise Marcelle, (D) East Baton Rouge parish, said.
+"It does not matter how many people we get to come into the room and say that 75 percent of Louisiana's support an exception for rape and incest.
+They don't care.
+It is their way of the highway," Rep. Denise Marcelle, (D) East Baton Rouge Parish, said.

 Trending News